davisssamuel/dotfiles/README.md

 # Options

-If you are using bash and want the same prompt, add the following to your `.bashrc`
+If you are using bash and want the same prompt, add the following to your `.bashrc`.

 ```sh
 if [ ! -f $HOME/.git-prompt.sh ]; then